Lectionary Bible Studies and Sermons

 The wonder of God

 "The leading principle of all is, that God is the source of all good; that in fallen man there is neither merit nor ability; that salvation, consequently, is all of grace, as well as sanctification as pardon, as well election as eternal glory.
-For of him, and through him, and to him, are all things; to whom be glory for ever.
+For of him, and through him, and to him, are all things; to whom be glory forever.
 Amen", Hodge.

 Yet, there are events, circumstances, which, in a special way, display the hand of God, and reveal a deep "knowledge" of him.
 These events are part of God's special providence.
 Special providence concerns his determined purpose to conform a people into the likeness of his Son.
 From the beginning of time God determined, purposed, to gather a people to himself and to glorify them, Rom.8:28-30.
 So, throughout history we can observe a righteous line, a remnant people, a people saved by grace through faith.
 Nothing has ever hindered God's purpose to gather this people to himself, and nothing will ever hinder this purpose.
 Even the wilful acts of sinful humanity may serve God's purpose.
 Take, for example, the crucifixion of Jesus.
-God's eternal purpose is realized despite the human malaise.
+God's eternal purpose is realized despite the human sinfulness.
 It is then we learn something of God's "wisdom and knowledge."

 When we catch a glimpse of God's special providence we are usually taken by the mystery of if all.
 We can well cry with Paul, "his paths are beyond tracing out."
 Indeed, "who has known the mind of the Lord?"
 Yes, the "depth of the riches and of the wisdom and the knowledge of God" are "beyond tracing out".